johnnovak/twyg/README.rst

 Main Features
 =============

-* Simple yet flexible configuration language to programmatically control the visual apparance of the tree
+* Simple yet flexible configuration language to fully control the visual apparance of the tree
 * Tree structures can be described in simple JSON files
 * Lots of built-in configurations and colorschemes
 * Can be used from the command-line with the Cairo backend or as a NodeBox1